 The total project budget automatically sums up all sub budgets below, as these are completed.
+The total budget amount must also be stated in field A12-2 of the main application form.
 Once all project participants' sub-budgets are completed, the total project budget will display the distribution of GUDP funding, own financing and other public financing.
 The amount appearing from the column 'GUDP total' (spreadsheet field B 16) is the amount applied for.
-This amount must also be indicated in the main application form field A 12 'Amount applied for.'
+This amount must also be indicated in the main application form field A12-1 'Total amount applied for.'